Key Takeaways

 What Cheese Is Safe for Cats?

-Most types of cheese are safe for cats in moderation, although some cats may be lactose intolerant.
-The safest cheeses for cats are those that contain no added ingredients or flavorings, such as plain cheddar, Swiss, or mozzarella.
+Most types of cheese are safe for cats in moderation, as long as they contain no added ingredients or flavorings.
+Plain cheddar, Swiss, or mozzarella are among the safest options for our whiskered pals.

 Why Does My Cat Like Cheese?